-Compliance with the conditions of the permit shall be deemed compliance with any applicable requirements contained in Sections I through VI of this permit that are specifically identified in this permit as of the date of permit issuance or renewal.
+Compliance with the conditions of the permit shall be deemed compliance with any applicable requirements contained in Sections I through VI of this permit as of the date of permit issuance, provided such applicable requirements are included and are specifically identified in this permit.
+The permit shield does not apply to any insignificant emissions unit or activity so designated under WAC 173-401-530.